-In conjunction with community partners, PSUSD has been operating an effective ASES program for many years, and multiple district school sites were awarded 21st Century supplemental program grants in the spring of 2022.
-Therefore, the PSUSD plan is designed to coordinate these three funding streams into a single cohesive plan designed to service students in a nine-hours-per-day format through multiple possible experiences and offerings.
+In conjunction with community partners, PSUSD has been operating an effective ASES program for many years.
+Therefore, the PSUSD plan is designed to braid the funding streams into a single cohesive plan designed to service students in a nine-hours-per-day format through multiple possible experiences and offerings.

-PSUSD will leverage the current ASES infrastructure as part of expanding into the full ELO-P throughout the 2023-24 academic year.
-ASES programs operating at all elementary and middle school sites will continue to operate per the district's ASES plan to start the 2023-24 academic year.
+PSUSD will leverage the current ASES infrastructure as part of expanding into the full ELO-P throughout the 2024-25 academic year.
+ASES programs operating at all elementary and middle school sites will continue to operate per the district's ASES plan to start the 2024-25 academic year.
 Programs will continue enrolling transitional kindergarten and kindergarten students, ensuring that no waitlists exist at any site for the afterschool ASES program, providing staffing ratios can be met.
-Also, a before school program will continue at each middle school to support the later start time and students being dropped off prior to school beginning.
+Also, a before school program will continue at each middle school to support the later start time and students being dropped off prior to the start of the school day.
 These expansion efforts will be completed using ELO-P funds.
 As the fall semester progresses, enrichment opportunities will be added to the ASES program using ELO-P funding, further connecting the two programs and creating a structure where students attend ELO-P offerings, ASES offerings, or both on any given day.
 The expansion of enrichment opportunities continues through the second semester of the year, expanding upon available experiences and integrating additional community partners into the program.

-Intersession periods will follow a similar model.
-ELO-P funding will be used to set the baseline of services at most sites for winter, spring, and summer intersession opportunities.
+Intersession periods will utilize ELO-P funding to provide services at sites for winter, spring, and summer intersession opportunities.
 These will include academic and enrichment programming that supplements the efforts of the instructional calendar while providing support as needed for skill and concept development in a variety of areas.
-21st Century program funds will be used at awarded sites to create the base programming per the approved plan, while ELO-P funding will provide additional enrichment opportunities at those locations.
-Supplemental centralized ELO programs will be added over time, further enhancing the opportunities available for students.
+Supplemental centralized ELO-P offerings will be added over time, further enhancing the opportunities available for students.